carpentries/instructor-training/episodes/08-motivation.md

 > ## Every Little Bit Counts
 >
-> Looking at people who work with disability and accessibility, it's
+> Looking at people who work with disability and accessibility, it is
 > easy to be overwhelmed by all the different ways we could make
 > instruction more accessible.  *Don't panic.*  Instead:
 >